 Dartmouth Youth Commission

 The Dartmouth Youth Commission is a youth and family service agency that provides support, referral, counseling and resources to residents of the Town of Dartmouth.
 The Commission began in Dartmouth in 1968 as a collective response for the community to the growing needs of the Town's youth.
-The Youth Commission is comprised of nine residents who set policy and guide the work of its youth advocate, Kevin Lee.
-Currently, the Commission also employs a part-time clerical assistant.
+The Youth Commission is comprised of seven residents who set policy and guide the work of its Youth Advocate

 To meet the needs of Dartmouth young people and families who are: 1.
 At risk from either their own dangerous behavior, or, by the abuse of others; 2.
 To provide assessment, intervention and counseling to children and teens at risk; 3.
 Provide information and referral services to teens, their parents, the public, schools, police, juvenile court and other appropriate human service providers.
 To carry out the specifications of Chapter 40, Section 8E, of the Massachusetts General Laws under "Youth Commissions."

-The Youth Advocate's role involves counseling, crisis intervention, presentations, group facilitation, outreach and consultation with parents.
+The Youth Advocate's role involves counseling, crisis intervention, presentations, support group faciliation, outreach and consultation with parents.
 The Youth Advocate typically works with children, early adolescents, and teens in office settings, home visits, and schools.

 The Youth Advocate is an employee of the Town of Dartmouth.
 The Youth Commission sets the policies of on-going programs provided and the Select Board, through its Executive Administrator, provides administrative supervision of the Youth Advocate.